baketti/CRUD-Products-and-Orders/README.md

 - `GET /admin/users/:id`: Fetch a single user by its ID.
 Returns a user object.
 - `PUT /admin/users/:id`: Update a user by its ID.
 Returns the updated user object.
 - `DELETE /admin/users/:id`: Delete a user by its ID.
 Returns a confirmation message.
+Note: Admins cannot create users but they can handle everything of them.
+Only users can register themselves!

 ### Contact
 Emanuele Giovanni Bachetti - e.bachetti1997@gmail.com